Jesse-Beaumont/GettingAndCleaningData/CodeBook.md

 ## Code Book - Getting and Cleaning Data ##

-This code book describes the data, transformations, and variables produced by script run_analysis.R.
+This code book describes the data, transformations, and variables produced by the script 'run_analysis.R'.

 ### Source Data ###